-A key advantage of VMware Cloud on AWS is that it enables companies to retain and extend investments in staff and technology.
+A key advantage for VMware Cloud on AWS customers is their ability to retain and extend investments in staff and technology.

 “VMware’s helped ACI stay ahead of the curve by not only coming out with new and innovative technologies, but also helping us integrate the current technologies we’re using,” adds Fay.